liidg/Spoty-rank/README.md

 # Spoty-rank
-A Django project where i use the spotify-api i'm still thinking about what to do, for now the idea is to use the popularity of each of your 20 last songs to get the avg then this will be how tunned you are to the trendings, this will give you a profile like "You are Trend" if you get 90-100 or "You are so Underground" for something between 0-20 popularity.
+A Django project where i use the spotify-api i'm still thinking about what to do, for now the idea is to use the popularity of each of your 20 last saved songs to get the avg then this will be how tunned you are to the trendings, this will give you a profile like "You are Trend" if you get 90-100 or "You are so Underground" for something between 0-20 popularity.